Greenville County, South Carolina: Government and politics

 Greenville County is governed by a 12-member county council.
 The current county administrator is Joseph Kernell, whom the council appointed in January 2004 after voting in late 2003 to hire him.
 Kernell was previously the county administrator for St. Charles County, Missouri.
 Other staff hired by the council include a clerk and an attorney.

-Council members are elected by voters in each of the 12 state legislative districts (17–28) within the county and serve staggered four-year terms.
+Council members are elected by voters in each of the 12 state house districts (17–28) within the county and serve staggered four-year terms.